cyrilschumacher/json-structure-schema/README.md

 * `__default__`

 Defines the default value if the source key is missing.
 In the case of an existing value, this property is ignored.
+Example:

 ```json
 { "__default__": "Default value"}